 Here is a more detailed walkthrough of how to set it up:

-Speaker 1 And 2 Go To Channel 1
+Speakers 1 And 2 Go To Channel 1

 Begin by plugging the -ve wire of speaker 1 into the -ve terminal of channel 1.
-Connect the +ve wire of the speaker to the -ve wire of speaker 2.
+Connect the +ve wire of the speaker to the -ve wire of the speaker 2.
 Finally, connect the positive terminal of speaker 2 to the positive terminal of channel 1.

-Speaker 3 and 4 Go To Channel 2
+Speakers 3 and 4 Go To Channel 2

 Follow the same steps above to connect speakers 3 and 4 to the second channel of the amplifier.
 Now you have 2 channels left.

 Speakers 5 and 6 Go To Channels 3 and 4